NithinKr1/VNithinKrishna/README.md

 ## My Interests

 - 💻 I enjoy working on projects related to web development, particularly in JavaScript and React.
 Currently learning on Flutter for Mobile App Development
 - 📚 Always learning and exploring new technologies.
+(C, Python, Flutter, AWS, Docker)
 - 🎮 In my free time, I'm a casual gamer and love playing Red Dead Redemption 2, Doom Eternal, GTA 5 and Half-Life.

 ## Contact Me